hoangnguyen4005/ExpandView/README.md

 # ExpandView
   - ExpandView is a component.
-It allow to you can expand and collapse by clicking or touching on itself.
+You can expand and collapse by clicking or touching on itself.
   - ExpandView need contents to be ale to display, which you will need to provide for them.
   - ExpandView is very easy for editing theme as font, color, border.